danielhanan05/index-advisor/README.md

 - SQL Server support
 - exportable recommendation reports
 - richer DBA explanations
-- production deployment with Docker/OpenShift
+- Docker/OpenShift deployment mode as a separate enterprise/server mode

 ---

 ## Portfolio Description

-Built a Database Index Advisor that analyzes `pg_stat_statements`, detects expensive query patterns, generates candidate indexes, validates them using HypoPG, and tracks recommendation lifecycle across analysis runs.
+Built a local-first Database Index Advisor that analyzes `pg_stat_statements`, detects expensive query patterns, generates candidate indexes, validates them using HypoPG, and tracks recommendation lifecycle across analysis runs.

+The product includes a FastAPI backend, React dashboard, local packaging with PyInstaller, encrypted target credentials, scheduler/retention settings, and GitHub Actions release builds for Windows and Linux.

 In a test workload, the advisor reduced a LATERAL latest-row query from approximately 3.5-4.5 seconds to around 1-4 milliseconds using a generated composite index on: